SReichelt/slate2/doc/Notation.md

   or a sequence cannot appear within a sequence.

 A _notation expression_ may optionally be followed by _data_ separated by
-* a dot,
 * a keyword,
+* a number,
+* a string,
 * an unquoted identifier that is reserved for this purpose by the metamodel,
 * an opening parenthesis reserved by the metamodel, or
 * an infix mapping symbol.

 If the notation expression is part of a group, the data ends the group and applies to the entire group.
-A dot, keyword, reserved identifier, or reserved parenthesis is considered a data separator even if it occurs within parentheses.
+A keyword, number, string, reserved identifier, or reserved parenthesis is considered a data separator even if it occurs within parentheses.
 The data then begins at the previous top-level opening parenthesis.
 A parameter group may consist only of data.
 The metamodel may also specify that _all_ parameter groups in a section are to be interpreted as data, without requiring a separator.